Specialized Training Program

 The objectives of the program are as under:

-A total of 8 subjects are taught during the 12-month period of training.
+A total of 10 subjects are taught during the 10-month long training.
 The program is divided into two phases.

 Teaching Methodology